jabedek/ZONIFERO-praktyki-sh-2019-Remake/README.md

-### Project started at the internship, extended and refactored afterwards.
-Everybody had to map a website themselves and mentors only showed us good practices and guided us slightly towards better code-writing.
 #### Should work nicely in mobile version (320px-700px) and desktop version (701px-1366px, probably even bigger).
 No JavaScript.

 # Webpack Frontend Starterkit